KasperKL1/KasperKL1.github.io/_posts/2024-04-01-Assignment2.markdown

         <h1>Heat Map displaying Forgery/Counterfeiting in San Francisco</h1>
 </header>

 We make a map of San Francisco to show where exactly the forgery/counterfeiting takes place.
+You can increase the frames per second to 10, to see a more distinct evolution in occurrences over the years.

 <embed
        type="text/html"